-FEU Training offers members of WGGB, and other entertainment unions living in England, a range of free workshops, webinars and online resources to help with their careers as professionals and to acquire business skills.
+FEU Training offered members of WGGB, and other entertainment unions living in England, a range of free workshops, webinars and online resources to help with their careers as professionals and to acquire business skills.
 The Federation of Entertainment Unions represents more than 100,000 writers, journalists, musicians and actors.

-Statement from the FEU General Secretaries on the scrapping of the Union Learning Fund
+Statement from the FEU General Secretaries on the scrapping of the Union Learning Fund (November 2020, prior to the abolition of the English ULF)

 The Federation of Entertainment Unions (FEU) represents people working in the media and entertainment industries – one of the fast-growing parts of the economy worth more than £111bn to the UK.